oVirt/ovirt-site/source/release/4.4.2/index.md

 #### Contributors

-50 people contributed to this release:
+51 people contributed to this release:

 	Ahmad Khiet (Contributed to: ovirt-engine)
 	Ales Musil (Contributed to: vdsm)
-	Amit Bawer (Contributed to: vdsm)
+	Amit Bawer (Contributed to: ovirt-engine, vdsm)
 	Andrej Cernek (Contributed to: vdsm)
 	Anton Marchukov (Contributed to: ovirt-dependencies)
 	Arik Hadas (Contributed to: ovirt-engine)